 Coconut Flour - Just a little bit of coconut flour goes a long way.
 Coconut flour helps to balance the oiliness of almond flour since it is naturally drier and absorbs more liquid than other alternative flours.

-Cottage Cheese - cottage cheese is my secret ingredient in low carb waffles.
-It boosts the protein and nutrition and I promise you can't taste it at all.
+Cottage Cheese - Cottage cheese is my secret ingredient in low carb waffles.
+It boosts the protein and nutrition in my easy cinnnamon roll waffles and I promise you can't taste it at all.

 Vanilla - With the price of vanilla being very high the last couple of years I decided to try a Mexican vanilla extract and have been happy with the results.
 It is much much cheaper than other vanilla extracts.